 A variety of resources exist for alcohol and other drug prevention education, counseling and referral.
-For detailed information concerning these resources available from the University and community agencies, students may contact the Wellness Resource Service Center at 1700 West Chestnut, or by calling 940-565-2787.
-You may also contact the Substance Abuse and Resource Center at University Union 372, or by calling 940-565-3177.
+For detailed information concerning these resources available from the University and community agencies, students may contact the Meadows Center for Health Resources in Chestnut 301, or by calling 940-565-2787.
+You may also contact the Substance Use Resource & Education Center at University Union 372, or by calling 940-565-3177.
 Faculty and staff members may contact the Employee Assistance Program at 1-800-343-3822 or Human Resources at 940-565-4817.

 Student Health and Wellness Center - 940-565-2333

 Presentations on legal aspects of alcohol and other drug use and related issues